 Service call example:

 That's it.
 Now, as soon as some event happens in your home or office, you will instantly receive a message to the selected recipient.
-Assign events different levels and priorities, distribute notifications among family members, and receive files and images.
+Assign events different levels and priorities, distribute notifications among family members, and let Home Assistant send notification with image and file attachments.
 No event will be left without attention!